camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### Instance-based (implicit) subscription

 An instance-based subscription is a subscription indirectly created, additionally to another resource creation.
-For example for a Payment request (in Carrier Billing API), in the `POST/payments`, the API consumer could request to get event notification about **this** Payment request processing update.
-The subscription is not an autonomous entity and its lifecycle is linked to the managed entity (the Payment resource in this case).
+For example, for a Payment request (in Carrier Billing API), in the `POST/payments`, the API consumer could request to get event notification about **this** Payment request processing update.
+The subscription is not an autonomous entity, and its lifecycle is linked to the managed entity (the Payment resource in this case).
 The subscription terminates with the managed entity.

 Providing this capability is optional for any CAMARA API depending on UC requirements.

-If this capability is present in CAMARA API, following attributes **must** be used in the POST request :
+If this capability is present in CAMARA API, the following attributes **must** be used in the POST request :

 | attribute name | type   | attribute description                                                                                                                                                                                                                                                                                       | cardinality |
 |----------------|--------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|